-This summer, millions of families will set off for a few weeks of rest and relaxation, returning with souvenirs and lasting memories.
-But accidents happen — even on vacations — and a few unlucky people will come back with something far worse than stories of lost luggage and missed flights.
+Accidents happen — even on vacations — and with every day of travel, a few unlucky people will come back with something far worse than stories of lost luggage and missed flights.

 I want you to take a well-deserved break and enjoy the time with your loved ones, so I hope my advice below doesn’t apply to you.
 However, it’s important to know what to do should an accident arise.
 The fact is, vacation injuries are shockingly common, and you can never be too prepared.